gbrown128/COMP3200-Latex-Template/README.md

 been widely recommended to me by peers for preparing latex documents.
 I've found it to be mostly acceptable, if a little slow at times.

-# Licensing

 I've done my best to make this compliant with the relevant university standards at the time I wrote this template for my own degree (2018).

-This template is available for all to freely use, under no licence and is provided without warranty.
-To my knowledge there's nothing here to violate academic integrity rules, but all responsibility is left to the user.